Matrix Decomposition and Applications: UTV Decomposition

-Since $\bR$ has full rank, this means $ $ also has full rank such that its full LQ decomposition is given by $ \bV_0$ where $\bL\in \real^{r\times r}$ is a lower triangular matrix and $\bV_0$ is an orthogonal matrix.
-Substitute into Equation~\eqref{equation:ulv-smpl}, we have
+Since $\bR$ has full rank, $ $ also has full rank.
+Its full LQ decomposition is given by: $ \bV_0$, where $\bL\in \real^{r\times r}$ is a lower triangular matrix, and $\bV_0$ is an orthogonal matrix.
+Substituting this into Equation~\eqref{equation:ulv-smpl}, we have

-Let $\bV =\bV_0 \bP^{-1}$ which is a product of two orthogonal matrices, and is also an orthogonal matrix.
-This completes the proof. \end{proof} A second way to see the proof of the ULV decomposition will be discussed in the proof of Theorem~\ref{theorem:complete-orthogonal-decom} shortly via the rank-revealing QR decomposition and trivial QR decomposition.
-Now suppose the ULV decomposition of matrix $\bA$ is
+Finally, let $\bV =\bV_0 \bP^{-1}$, which is orthogonal since it is a product of two orthogonal matrices.
+This completes the proof. \end{proof} An alternative proof of the ULV decomposition will be discussed in Theorem~\ref{theorem:complete-orthogonal-decom} using the rank-revealing QR decomposition and the standard QR decomposition.